PauloPortugal/manjaro-playbook/README.md

 ```

-## Instructions to install a new Manjaro image
+## :rocket: Instructions to install a new Manjaro image

 ### 1. Creating Bootable Linux USB Drive from the Command Line